ZompaSenior/todo-rest/README.md

 To run the project Docker Compose is used, and some stuff have to be configured.

-Make a copy of the file `Docker/.env_template` in the same directory, named `.env` anc customize the content.
+Make a copy of the file `Docker/.env_template` in the same directory, named `.env` and customize the content.

 ## Production